Keyboard shortcuts

 export ACCESS_KEY=your-api-key

-The agent will automatically set the ACCESS_KEY environment variable from the config's api_key field if not already set.
+The radar-collector will automatically set the ACCESS_KEY environment variable from the config's api_key field if not already set.

 Validation